duke-trust-lab/intro_modern_rl/README.md

 Weekly labs emphasize implementation and experimentation and four open-ended challenges integrate concepts like safety, generalization, and alignment.
 By the end of the semester, students will be equipped to design, train, and critically evaluate RL agents.

-Please view the course website for more information: XX
+Please view the course website for more information: [Website](https://www.tomorrowtoolbox.com/courses/imrl)

 ## Labs